Responding to Suicide Warning Signs

 Seeing one or more warning signs in a person who has suffered a significant loss may indicate increased risk.
 Examples could be a death, divorce, a relationship breakup, loss of child custody, home foreclosure, bankruptcy, or job loss.
 Other significant risk factors are severe financial stressors, legal problems, an event causing disgrace or shame, substance abuse, and impulsivity.

-What to do if an employee shows warning signs of suicide
+What do I do if an employee shows warning signs of suicide?

 It’s important as a manager to act quickly and gather information.
 You are not expected to do a suicide risk assessment, but asking questions can help determine appropriate next steps.
 Take all responses seriously.